nurChamdanis/express-template/README.md

 **NOTES**

-- Mongo DB

-  - MongoDB sample codes needs MongoDB to work
-  - If some env entries are not present there maybe some console log errors (but it is ok to ignore) and websockets will not work.
-Quick start is still usable.
-Use the README.md to fill up

 - No bundler frontend
   - import only vue & vue-router at index.html, pure vanilla JS no webpack or other bundler
   - export const store = reactive({}) used [instead of Vuex](https://pinia.vuejs.org/introduction.html#Why-should-I-use-Pinia)